alexblyth/alexblyth.github.io/LabGuide300.md

 -   Connected as your user in SQL Developer, copy and paste <a href="./scripts/300/create_credential.txt" target="_blank">this code snippet</a> to SQL Developer worksheet.

-    Specify the credentials for your Oracle Cloud Infrastructure Object Storage service: The username will be the **OCI username** (which is not the same as your database username) and the OCI object store **Auth Token** you generated in the previous step.
+    Specify the credentials for your Oracle Cloud Infrastructure Object Storage service: The username will be the **OCI username** (which is not the same as your database username) and the OCI object store **Auth Token** listed below.
 In this example, the crediential object named **OBJ\_STORE\_CRED** is created.
 You reference this credential name in the following steps.

+    Use the following username and "password" (also know as authorization token)

+    username - **cloud.admin**

+    password - **CRx{8JcdL6Dw6_wuG0zQ**

     ![](./images/300/snap0015312.jpg)

 <!-- -->

-Use the following username and "password" (also know as authorization token)

-    username - cloud.admin
-    password - CRx{8JcdL6Dw6_wuG0zQ

 You will be using the following URLs to load data into the ADW database